justingrammens/THAT-2022-WI/Hello_ML_World/README.md

 # Example

-We will be using MAchine Learning to predict the values of a sine wave.
-This is the class hello_world application of feeding an algorithm data and letting it predict the values of Y vs X.
+We will be using Machine Learning to predict the values of a sine wave.
+This is the class "hello_world" application for machine learning on microcontrollers of feeding an algorithm data and letting it learn to predict the outputs based on the inputs.
+In this case it will be trying learn the function of Y = sin(x), by only having the data.

 # Hardware

 Our examples in this workshop will be using the Arduino Nano 33 BLE Sense.

-#Tensorflow Lite
+# Tensorflow Lite

-We will be running the explanes using TensorFlow Lite for Microcontrollers.
+We will be running the examples using TensorFlow Lite for Microcontrollers.

 https://www.tensorflow.org/lite/microcontrollers